niphadkarneha/gatsby-blog-neha/content/blog/CrimeAnalysis/README.md

 description: "Data fetched from public datasets are messy."
 ---

 This post takes inspiration from the Kaggle's challenge of [Crimes in Boston](https://www.kaggle.com/AnalyzeBoston/crimes-in-boston/kernels), there are over 100 kernels and lot of amazing work has been already done.
-I wanted to do something tad bit different.
-I wanted to get data from a public database, in order to start exploring the messyness of real data.
+I wanted to do something tad bit different and grab data from a public database, in order to start exploring the messyness of real data.
 Everyone and I mean everyone that works with Data has heard this at some point or the other, "80% of data analysis is spent on the cleaning and preparing data".
 It is by no means a one step process, one will come back to this step over and over again.

 While working on this mini-project I talk about

 1. Lo-Fi/Lofi or Low Fidelity prototyping.
 2. Data preprocessing.
-3. Geopandas
+3. Geopandas (Which helps overlay data on Maps.)

 <div style="text-align: center;"><embed src="https://crimedataanalysisvirginiabeach.netlify.com/" style="width:900px; height: 700px;"></div>